 THE HARBOUR & GRANDI

-Again, these areas still have plenty of unnatural light so choose the top three options first.
-But, if you are enjoying some of the night life and tasting some of the local delicacies in downtown Reykjavik you may find yourself not too far away from the harbour area.
+Again, these areas still have plenty of unnatural light, so choose the top three options first.
+But, if you are enjoying some night-life and tasting some local delicacies in downtown Reykjavík, you may find yourself not too far away from the harbour area.
 As always, head for the water.
-When you can see out into the open darkness of the sea then your chances of spotting the northern lights in Reykjavik go up considerably.
+When you can see out into the open darkness of the sea, then your chances of spotting the northern lights in Reykjavík go up considerably.

 Good luck and happy hunting!